mateusz-bak/openreads/CONTRIBUTING.md

 ```

 ### Code Formatting
 Ensure that your code follows the Dart formatting conventions.
-Use the `dart format` command to format your code.
+Use the `dart format lib` command from the root of your repo to format your code.

 ### Testing
 Currently, there are no tests in the project, but contributions adding tests are welcome.